DuyguKeskek/mirca.github.io/about/index.md

   credit: NASA JPL.
 ---
 <p style='text-align: justify;'>
 Hi, I'm Zé.
 I'm an undergraduate student pursing Electrical Engineering at the Federal University of Campina Grande, Brazil.
-Since my first year in college, I've been with the Institute for Advanced Studies in Communications (Iecom) as an undergraduate research assistant working with image processing and communications.
+Since my first year in college, I've been with the Institute for Advanced Studies in Communications as an undergraduate research assistant working with image processing and communications.
 </p>

 <p style='text-align: justify;'>
-In the Summer of 2015, I worked as an undergraduate guest researcher with the Nanofabrication Research Group, under the supervisor of Marcelo Davanco, in the National Institute of Standards and Technology (NIST), USA.
-In that opportunity, I wrote MATLAB code for single molecule localization microscopy (SMLM) and fluorescense localization imaging microscopy (FLIM).
+In the Summer of 2015, I worked as an undergraduate guest researcher with the Nanofabrication Research Group, in the National Institute of Standards and Technology, USA.
+In that opportunity, I wrote MATLAB code for single molecule localization microscopy and fluorescense localization imaging microscopy.
 </p>

 <p style='text-align: justify;'>